Chronic Kidney Disease

 Community follow up is carried out by the same nursing team where ongoing education and support is given.

-1. Short frequent dialysis schedule using the NX Stage machine
+- Short frequent dialysis schedule using the NX Stage machine – small, more portable machine which can be taken away on holiday

-2. A thrice weekly regime using the Fresenius machine.
+- A four times weekly regime using the Fresenius 5008 machine.

-Community follow up is carried out by the same team in order to support the individual at home.
+Community support and follow up is carried out by the same team in order to support the individual at home and for continuity of care.
 Respite care for carers is also available.
+Holiday dialysis is managed through Freedom supported by the team with all necessary forms and blood tests.